ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 INTRODUCTION TO THE RESEARCH

 All data presented in this GLAM monitor has been sourced from Altiant’s manually validated in-house panel of Affluent and High Net Worth Individuals (HNWIs), Luxury Opinions©.
-This iteration reports on Q1 2024 but will also include trended data from the trackers’ previous quarters.
+This iteration reports on Q2 2024 but will also include trended data from the trackers’ previous quarters.
 For any additional questions about this research, please contact glam@altiant.com.

 KEY QUARTERLY CHANGES

-• Only 7% now expect to spend less on travel in 2024, while 51% expect to spend more, showing that the appetite to spend on luxury holidays remains buoyant.
+• Only 6% now expect to spend less on travel in 2024, while 49% expect to spend more, showing that the appetite to spend on luxury holidays remains buoyant.One-quarter (26%) say that they have been to a wellness retreat within the past year, up from 20% in Q1.

 • Back to Top